ices-tools-dev/echoSMs/docs/datastore_models.md

 ## Converting from echoSMs surface shape to an outline shape

 This code shows how to load an STL 3D triangular mesh and convert it into an echoSMs outline shape.
-It can then be used with echoSMs models that require outlines (e.g., KRM, DWBA).
+It can then be used with echoSMs models that use outlines (e.g., KRM, DWBA).

 ```py
 from echosms import surface_to_outline, surface_from_stl, plot_specimen